zonkedcode/flashy/README.md

 ## flashy.js jQuery plugin

-> The package requires jQuery in your html document.
+> The package require jQuery in your html document.

 ```html
 <html>